Shpadoinkle/spaceXApiTest/README.md

 - Apollo Client for Graphql query

 **Deployment**

 Deployed using firebase hosting, as it is quick and easy.
-Live Deployment of this app can be found [here](https://thoash-spacex.firebaseapp.com/)
+Live Deployment of this app can be found here at [https://thoash-spacex.firebaseapp.com/](https://thoash-spacex.firebaseapp.com/)

 **Technical Challenges**